 Nassau: E-Scooter Tour with Food Tasting and Local Drinks

-Discover New Providence on a guided Segway tour.
+Discover New Providence on a guided e-scooter tour.
 Learn about Bahamian culture, try Bahamian food and desserts, and visit Fort Fincastle, the National Art Gallery, museums, and the Rum Cake Factory.

 Highlights